chakravala/AbstractTensors.jl/README.md

 By importing the `AbstractTensors` module, the [Reduce.jl](https://github.com/chakravala/Reduce.jl) is able to correctly bypass operations on `TensorAlgebra` elements to the correct methods within the scope of the `Reduce.Algebra` module.
 This requires no additional overhead for the `Grassmann` or `Reduce` packages, because the `AbstractTensors` interoperability interface enables separate precompilation of both.
 Additionally, the `VectorSpace` interoperability also enables more arbitrary inputs.

+*AbstractTensors.jl* provides the abstract interoperability between tensor algebras having differing `VectorSpace` parameters.
+The great thing about it is that the `VectorSpace` unions and intersections are handled separately in a different package and the actual tensor implementations are handled separately also.
+This enables anyone who wishes to be interoperable with `TensorAlgebra` to build their own subtypes in their own separate package with interoperability automatically possible between it all, provided the guidelines are followed.

+The key to making the whole interoperability work is that each `TensorAlgebra` subtype shares a `VectorSpace` parameter (with all `isbitstype` parameters), which contains all the info needed at compile time to make decisions about conversions.
+So other packages need only use the vector space information to decide on how to convert based on the implementation of a type.
+If external methods are needed, they can be loaded by `Requires` when making a separate package with `TensorAlgebra` interoperability.